tmatthewj/100-days-of-code/log.md

 *Day 16: August 22, 2018*

 *Today’s Progress*: I continued to try and fix the issue with component referencing.
 Tried a lot of trial and error but with no help.
 Basically, got to know that the tutorial has a lot of comments that evaluate it as one with incomplete steps etc. But I think this would be a perfect for me to learn each component step by step and make progress (think of a tutorial with a few errors planted and you are expected to learn it.
 Could be exciting right?) .
 So will continue to uncover it step by step and get to completion.
 Will take Basim / Srijith’s help with a few things, when I meet them in office.

+*Day 17: August 23, 2018*

+*Today’s Progress*: I fixed the issue that was not building my todo code successfully.
+Apparently the way I setup the project was different from the way the author set it up.
+The tutorial was setup to not use Vue Router where as I had marked yes for it.
+This resulted in different ways of referencing sub-components in a given base component.
+I’m continuing with the tutorial.
+Finding it really helpful because of a few errors in it (good chance to google and learn what the issue is).
+Hope to wrap this up in next 2 sessions.